Critical thinking skills: 7 steps for the workplace

 • Bloom's Taxonomy: While not exclusively for critical thinking, this classification system is widely used in education to promote higher-order thinking skills.

-• The California Critical Thinking Disposition Inventory (CCTDI): This assessment tool measures the disposition to engage in problems and make decisions using critical thinking.
+• The California Critical Thinking Disposition Inventory (CCTDI): This assessment tool measures the disposition to engage in problem-solving and make decisions using critical thinking.

 • The Ennis-Weir Critical Thinking Essay Test: Developed by Robert Ennis, this test assesses a person's ability to appraise an argument and to formulate a written argument.

-By incorporating these tools and techniques into regular practice, individuals can learn how to improve critical thinking skills, which leads to more effective problem-solving, decision-making, and overall cognitive performance.
+By incorporating these tools and techniques into regular practice, individuals can learn to improve their critical thinking skills, leading to more effective problem-solving, decision-making, and overall cognitive performance.

 The power of critical thinking skills

-Critical thinking skills take time to build, but with effort and patience you can apply an unbiased, analytical mind to any situation.
-Critical thinking makes up one of many soft skills that makes you an effective team member, manager, and worker.
-If you’re looking to hone your skills further, read our article on the 25 project management skills you need to succeed.
+Critical thinking skills take time to build, but with effort and patience, you can apply an unbiased, analytical mind to any situation.
+Critical thinking makes up one of many soft skills that make you an effective team member, manager, and worker.
+If you're looking to hone your skills further, read our article on the 25 project management skills you need to succeed.

 Decision-making tools for agile businesses